 Exhibits are part of the record.
 (See Cal.
 Rules of Court, rule 8.320(e).)
 However, with the exception of exhibits introduced to prove a prior conviction or prior prison term (see Cal.
 Rules of Court, rule 8.320(b)(13)(C)) and transcripts of audio and video statements (see Cal.
 Rules of Court, rule 8.320(b)(11)), copies usually are not provided to appellant along with the clerk's and reporter's transcripts.

 Alternatively, counsel may seek to augment the record on appeal with documentary exhibits to facilitate review.
-See a sample request to augment for exhibits under rule 8.340 [formerly rule 32.1(d)] (PDF file will open in new window).
+See a sample request to augment for exhibits under rule 8.340 [formerly rule 32.1(d)] (PDF).

 Otherwise, if the exhibits are relevant to issues raised on appeal, counsel should ensure their production in the appellate court by making a request pursuant to California Rules of Court, rule 8.224.
-See a sample request to transmit exhibits under rule 8.224 [formerly rule 18] (PDF file will open in new window).
+See a sample request to transmit exhibits under rule 8.224 [formerly rule 18] (PDF).

 A settled statement operates to make up for the absence of a reporter's transcript of oral proceedings.
 (See Cal.
 Rules of Court, rule 8.346.)
 Settled statements and the procedures for obtaining them are discussed in a separate CCAP article called "Procedures for Obtaining a Settled Statement."
 Consider the option of a stipulated settled statement if all parties can agree.

 Look also at the comparison chart for procedural policies of the Third vs. Fifth District on settled statements.